justincpresley/map-suite/docs/renderer.md

 * Returns: None
 * Usage: `reorderGroups()`
 ## `resetClickableBackground`
-* Description: Resets the position of the draggable background to x: 0, y: 0, scale: 1 so that the user can click it again.
+* Description: Resets the position of the draggable background (a blue rectangle) to x: 0, y: 0, scale: 1 so that the user can click it again.
 * Parameters: None
 * Returns: None
 * Usage: `resetClickableBackground()`